- The term ‘eating problems’ encompasses both ‘sub-clinical’ disordered eating behaviours and full syndrome eating disorders.

 - Comorbid diabetes and eating disorders in adult patients.
 This overview paper describes procedures for assessment and interventions for people with Type 1 and Type 2 diabetes,

 Source: Gagnon C, Aime A. et al. The Diabetes Educator.
 2012;38:537-542.

 Websites (not diabetes specific)

-- Centre for Eating and Dieting Disorders.
+- InsideOut Institute.
 This website contains information for health professionals including links to guidelines, information on prevention, assessment and treatment, factsheets, and case studies.
 Look for the ‘Health Professionals’ section of the website.

 - Anorexia & Bulimia Care (In partnership with the Royal College of General Practitioners).

 Online training course in Eating Disorders for GPs and primary healthcare professionals.

 For people with diabetes

 Select one or two resources that are most relevant and appropriate for the person.

 Providing the full list is more likely to overwhelm than to help.